giv2giv/giv2giv-rails/README.md

 ## Contributing

 Want to help out on development?
 Feel free to fork us, make changes, and submit pull requests!

-Grab an open issue or contact us to find out what we could use help with.
+Grab an open issue or (contact us)[#contact-us] to find out what we could use help with.

 ## Contact Us